KoffeinFlummi/rustbucket/README.md

 # Compiling & Usage

 You can compile this directly on the BeagleBone, but the compilation times can be annoying, so the project is set up for cross-compilation.
-You will have to add the `armv7-unknown-linux-gnueabihf` target using `rustup`:
+You will have to add the `armv7-unknown-linux-gnueabihf` target using `rustup` (You'll also need a version of GCC compiled for `arm-linux-gnueabihf` for linking.
+Consult your OS' package manager.):

 ```
 $ rustup target add armv7-unknown-linux-gnueabihf